SPANDigital/presidium/docs/content/key-concepts/micro-articles.md

 prioritized based on need.
 In many cases, it’s possible to write and review an article in under 20 minutes.
 Writing Effective Articles

-[TODO] // Please add a relative link to the article about writing effective articles

 This Presidium documentation site not only explains the Presidium software but also includes best practice guidelines for writing your documentation.